WeGaroTech/NeGen/README.md

-# NEGen – Scheme-based AI Assistant for Northeast India
+# NEGen – Regional Language AI Assistant for Northeast India

 ## What is NEGen?

 NEGen is an AI-powered assistant designed to help users discover and understand **government, education, and health schemes** in Northeast India.
-The platform also provides a **general AI chat** experience in a regional language (Garo – A·chik), making information more accessible to local users.
+The platform also provides a **general AI chat** experience in a regional language, making information more accessible to local users.

 The system separates **general conversation** and **scheme-based chat** to ensure accurate, reliable, and context-aware responses.